Make America Great Again Inc.: 2025

 In the first six months of 2025, notable donors included Marc Andreessen ($3 million), William E. Ford ($1.25 million), Antonio Gracias ($1 million), Jerry Jones ($1 million), Ronald Lauder ($5 million), Kelly Loeffler ($2.5 million), Timothy Mellon (nearly $2 million), Lynsi Snyder-Ellingson ($2 million), Jeffrey Sprecher ($2.5 million), Warren Stephens ($1 million), Kelcy Warren ($12.5 million), Cameron Winklevoss ($500,000), Tyler Winklevoss ($500,000), and Jeff Yass ($16 million, the highest donation recorded for the period).
-Cryptocurrency company Blockchain.com also donated $5 million.
+Cryptocurrency companies Blockchain.com donated $5 million, and Ava Labs donated $1 million.

 In February 2025, Anjani Sinha donated $1 million to MAGA Inc.; Sinha was subsequently nominated for US Ambassador to Singapore the following month.

+In March 2025, Taylor Farms donated $1 million to MAGA Inc.

 In April 2025, former NFL player Cody Campbell donated $500,000 to MAGA Inc.; in July, Campbell was named to the President's Council on Sports, Fitness, and Nutrition.

 In June 2025, Elon Musk donated $5 million to MAGA Inc. The same month, Jared Isaacman donated $1 million.

+Georgia 2026 gubernatorial primary candidate Rick Jackson gave $1 million to MAGA Inc. in December 2025.
+Hess Corporation CEO John B. Hess and his wife, Susan, also contributed $1 million each that same month.

+2026

+In January 2026, Matthew Moroun, owner of the Ambassador Bridge connecting Detroit and Windsor, Ontario, donated $1 million to MAGA Inc. A few weeks later, Trump threatened to not allow the competing Gordie Howe International Bridge to open.
+The Gordie Howe Bridge was planned to be opened in June 2026 but the opening was delayed with a White House official citing President Trump's position not changing since February.

+In April 2026, Reynolds American donated $5 million to MAGA Inc., about one week before the Trump Administration allowed flavored vapes to be sold on shelves and allowed higher nicotine levels in nicotine pouches.
+Two days after the donation, a top executive at Reynolds and two lobbyists had lunch with President Trump at his golf club in Florida.

+In the first six months of 2026, the PAC also received $35 million from Foris Dax, $25 million from Greg & Anna Brockman, $25 million from Miriam Adelson, $16,000,000 from Jeff & Janine Yass, $12 million from Ben Horowitz & Marc Andreessen, and $5.5 million from Cameron & Tyler Winklevoss.